Muneiahtellakula/android_development/intents.md

 * An application context.
 In this example, the Activity class provides the context (this).
 * The specific component to start (ShowMessageActivity.class).
 * Use the startActivity() method with the new Intent object as the only argument.
-The startActivity() method sends the Intent to the Android system, which launches the ShowMessageActivity class on behalf of your app.
-The new Activity appears on the screen, and the originating Activity is paused.
+* The startActivity() method sends the Intent to the Android system, which launches the ShowMessageActivity class on behalf of your app.The new Activity appears on the screen, and the originating Activity is paused.

 ### For Implimenting The Activites And Intents Example Follow the code :